-The Oregon Crime Victims Law Center is currently seeking a staff attorney to be located either in Central Oregon (Deschutes/Jefferson/Crook Counties), Southern Oregon (Jackson/Josephine/Douglas/Klamath Counties) or Portland, depending on applicants.
-The Staff Attorney is responsible for representing and advocating for clients of the Oregon Crime Victims Law Center, a pro bono legal clinic, in crime victims’ rights cases in criminal matters, in civil protective order proceedings, and in other matters arising as a result of victimization.
-Additionally, the attorney will be responsible for conducting training for attorneys and others who assist crime victims in enforcing their statutory and constitutional rights.
+The Staff Attorney is responsible for representing and advocating for clients of the Oregon Crime Victims Law Center, a pro bono legal clinic, in civil protective order, criminal, and other matters resulting from criminal acts perpetrated against them and in conducting training for attorneys and others who assist crime victims in enforcing their rights.

 Educational Qualifications: Graduation from an accredited law school.

 Professional Qualifications: Member of the Oregon Bar in good standing and member of the Federal Bar or ability to apply for membership to the Federal Bar.

-Professional Experience: Two (2) years of civil or criminal litigation experience.
-Experience in the criminal justice system working with victims of crime may substitute for one (1) year of litigation experience.
-Experience working with non-profit organization(s) and boards of directors a plus.
-Fluent Spanish a plus.
+Professional Experience: Civil or criminal litigation experience, and in particular experience in the criminal justice system working with victims of crime.
+Experience working with non-profit organizations is helpful.
+Fluent Spanish a plus

 The duties of the Staff Attorney will include:

 - Providing direct legal representation to crime victims in protective order, criminal, tribal court, and administrative proceedings.

 - Providing training and guidance for pro bono attorneys who are representing crime victims.

 - Developing relationships with prosecutors, judges, victim advocates, domestic and sexual violence nonprofit organizations, and other stakeholders in the criminal and civil justice systems who work for the benefit of crime victims.